 This UCAS service gives you an opportunity to apply for university courses with higher entry requirements as long as there are places available.

-Further reading on IB Diplomas is available via our dedicated IB guide and via the IB website.
-They are truly worth investigating further as an IB Diploma is a very highly respected qualification around the world and opens up endless possibilities for you to study at an overseas university rather than a UK one.
+The IB is truly worth investigating further as this Diploma is a very highly respected qualification around the world, and opens up endless possibilities for you to study at an overseas university rather than a UK one.

 To find out more about the International Baccalaureate, please see: